-Coconut Flakes vs Shredded and Desiccated
+Coconut Flakes vs Shredded coconut

-Coconut flakes, shredded coconut, and desiccated coconut are essentially the same product, but cut into different shapes and have different textures.
+Coconut flakes, shredded coconut, and even desiccated coconut are essentially the same product, but cut into different shapes and have different textures.

 Normally, coconut flakes are cut into much larger pieces than shredded and desiccated coconut.